42Codam/Index/README.md

 |			Name				| Description	|
 |:---------------:|:-----------:|
 [get_next_line](https://github.com/42Codam/get_next_line) | The aim of this project is to make you code a function<br>that returns a line and read from a file descriptor. |
-[Born2Beroot](https://github.com/42Codam/Born2BeRoot) | This project aims to introduce you to the world of virtualization.. |
+[Born2Beroot](https://github.com/42Codam/Born2BeRoot) | This project aims to introduce you to the wonderful world of virtualization.. |
 [ft_printf](https://github.com/42Codam/ft_printf) | Recoding printf.
 Hopefully you will be able to reuse it in future project without the fear of being flagged as a cheater.
 You will mainly learn how to use variadic arguments. |